Perhaps one

 Scoping is

-the examination of the horse’s upper respiratory tract—with particular
+the examination of the horse’s upper respiratory tract—with

-attention to the cartilage structures (i.e. the “flapper”) in the throat that
+attention to the cartilage structures (i.e. the “flapper”)

 opens and closes the airway.
 Vets use an

-instrument called an endoscope (i.e. “scope”), which is like a tiny video
+instrument called an endoscope (i.e. “scope”), which is

 camera attached to the end of a long, flexible hose.
-The scope goes up the horse’s nose (a task

-that requires skill and understanding of the horse’s temperament) and into the
+that requires skill and understanding of the horse’s temperament)

-area of the throat to determine if there is physiological problem that would
+area of the throat to determine if there is physiological problem that

 cause the horse to have a displaced flapper and essentially block its